Sulfacetamide and Prednisolone

 Frequency not defined.
 Also see individual agents.

-Ocular: Accommodation loss, anterior uveitis (acute), intraocular pressure elevation, glaucoma, globe perforation, mydriasis, optic nerve damage (infrequent), posterior subcapsular cataract formation, ptosis
+Ophthalmic: Accommodation disturbance, anterior uveitis (acute), blepharoptosis, eye perforation, glaucoma, increased intraocular pressure, mydriasis, optic nerve damage (infrequent), subcapsular posterior cataract

 Concerns related to adverse effects:

-• Blood dyscrasias: Severe reactions including agranulocytosis, aplastic anemia and other blood dyscrasias have occurred with sulfonamides (regardless of route).
+• Blood dyscrasias: Severe reactions including agranulocytosis, aplastic anemia, and other blood dyscrasias have occurred with sulfonamides (regardless of route); fatalities have occurred (rare).
 Discontinue at the first sign of serious reaction.

-• Dermatologic reactions: Severe reactions including Stevens-Johnson syndrome and toxic epidermal necrolysis have occurred with sulfonamides (regardless of route).
+• Dermatologic reactions: Severe reactions including Stevens-Johnson syndrome and toxic epidermal necrolysis have occurred with sulfonamides (regardless of route); fatalities have occurred (rare).
 Discontinue at first sign of rash.

-• Hepatic necrosis: Fatalities associated with fulminant hepatic necrosis have occurred with sulfonamides (regardless of route).
+• Hepatic necrosis: Severe reactions, including fulminant hepatic necrosis have occurred with sulfonamides (regardless of route); fatalities have occurred (rare).
 Discontinue at first sign of serious reaction.

-• Infection: Steroids may mask infection or enhance existing ocular infection; prolonged use may result in secondary infections due to immunosuppression.
-Corticosteroids should not be used to treat ocular herpes simplex.
+• Infection: Prolonged use of corticosteroids may increase the incidence of secondary infection, mask acute infection (including fungal infections), or prolong or exacerbate viral infections.
+Corticosteroids should not be used to treat ocular herpes simplex; use extreme caution in patients with a history of ocular herpes simplex.
 Fungal infection should be suspected in any patient with persistent corneal ulceration who has received corticosteroids.

-• Ocular effects: Prolonged use of steroids may result in glaucoma and injury to the optic nerve.
-Visual defects in acuity and field of vision and posterior subcapsular cataract formation may occur.
-Use with caution in presence of glaucoma (steroids increase intraocular pressure).
+• Ocular effects: Prolonged use of steroids may result in posterior subcapsular cataract formation and may increase intraocular pressure, resulting in ocular hypertension/glaucoma with damage to the optic nerve, defects in visual acuity, and fields of vision.
+Acute anterior uveitis may occur in susceptible patients, primarily black patients.
+Use with caution in patients with glaucoma (steroids increase intraocular pressure).
 Perforation may occur with topical steroids in diseases which thin the cornea or sclera.
-Steroid use may delay healing after cataract surgery.
 Intraocular pressure should be monitored if this product is used >10 days.

 • Dry eye: Use with caution in patients with severe dry eye.

-• Contact lens wearers: Products may contain benzalkonium chloride which may be adsorbed by contact lenses; remove contacts prior to administration.
+• Contact lens wearers: May contain benzalkonium chloride, which may be adsorbed by contact lenses; contact lenses should not be worn during treatment of ophthalmologic infections.

 Dosage form specific issues: